 For those with little or no damage at all, the response is strong and vigorous, to the point where a numbing sensation in the legs might occur.
 Anything between these two reactions — from none to a strong urge — is a subjective measure of how much anal sensitivity you have left.

 Just keep in mind that numerous external factors, such as medication, narcotics, and alcohol, can reduce or nullify the reaction to glycerin suppositories in the same way that these factors “turn off” the normal defecation urge and intestinal peristalsis.
 In the presence of these obstacles, this test isn‘t objective or meaningful.
 In this case, using them is pointless.
-Use only Hydro-C instead.
+Use only the Hydro-CM program instead.